Quantum-enhanced quickest change detection of transmission loss: Continuous-variable entanglement augmented transmitter

 \twocolumngrid We prove \ref{eq:out-at-green} using induction.
 To use induction, note first that, when $k=0$, satisfies the claim.
 Now assume that the claim is true for $k-1$, for some $k>0$, now we will prove that the claim is true for $k$.
 We have, by definition, By the induction hypothesis, the diagonal entries of the matrix $H_{2^{k-1}}V_{2^{k-1}}H_{2^{k-1}}^T$ are $\frac{1}{2^{k+1}}\left(e^{-2r}+2^{k-1}-1\right)$ and $\frac{1}{2^{k+1}}\left(e^{2r}+2^{k-1}-1\right)$ at $q_jq_j$ (odd) and $p_jp_j$ (even) positions respectively, and the non-diagonal entries are $\frac{1}{2^{k+1}}\left(e^{-2r} - 1\right)$, $\frac{1}{2^{k+1}}\left(e^{2r} - 1\right)$ and $0$, respectively, for $q_jq_k,$ $p_jp_k$, and $q_jp_k$ (and $p_kq_j$) entries with $j\neq k$.
 Now, the claim is proved for $k$ by noticing that (i) the nondiagonal entries of $ H_{2^{k-1}}V_{2^{k-1}}H_{2^{k-1}}^T\pm\frac{1}{4}I_{2^k}$ are the same as those of $H_{2^{k-1}}V_{2^{k-1}}H_{2^{k-1}}^T$; and (ii) the equalities hold.

 If a state with mean vector $\bm{\alpha}=(\alpha_1,\dots,\alpha_{2^{k}})$ and covariance matrix given by \eqref{eq:out-at-green} is transmitted through a lossy channel with a vacuum environment and transmissivity $\eta$, then the mean vector of the state at the output is $\sqrt{\eta}\bm{\alpha}$ and the covariance matrix at the output is where $V$ is as in Equation \eqref{eq:out-at-green}.
-As we discussed in Equation \eqref{eq:appendix-mean-cov} this proves \eqref{eq:mean}-\eqref{eq:cov2}.
+As we discussed in Equation \eqref{eq:appendix-mean-cov} this proves Eqs.(4)-(6) from the Letter.